 The Global Humanitarian Assistance Report 2022 provides a critical overview of the crisis financing landscape.
 Development Initiatives finds that total funding has plateaued despite historically high demand.

-Three interactive charts let you explore in-depth the largest donors of international humanitarian assistance and how they deliver assistance to recipients.
+Four interactive charts let you explore in-depth global levels of need, the largest donors of international humanitarian assistance and how they deliver assistance to recipients.

 Private funding for international humanitarian assistance